 Kansas is one of several no-fault auto insurance states.
 Kansas law requires that minimum auto insurance coverage includes not only liability coverage and underinsured/uninsured motorist coverage, but also personal injury protection benefits, commonly referred to as PIP coverage.
 PIP coverage and no-fault coverage are terms that are often used interchangeably to refer to the benefits

 DeVaughn James Injury Lawyers is the largest personal injury law firm in Kansas.
-We have offices in Wichita and Topeka where we focus on personal injury cases, such as auto accidents, trucking accidents, and wrongful death.
+We have offices in Wichita and Topeka where we focus on personal injury cases, such as car accidents, semi-truck accidents, and wrongful death.
 Every day we help Kansans, just like you, who have suffered an injury through no fault of their own.

 *No Fee Guarantee represents a contingent fee contract, the payment of an attorney fee is contingent on a recovery.